Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Related Work

-A parallel line of work incorporates language signals into sequential recommendation.
+A parallel line of work incorporates language signals into recommendation and sequential recommendation.
 Earlier text-aware recommenders encode reviews or item descriptions and combine the resulting representations with collaborative signals \citep{mcauley2013hft,zheng2017deepconn,chen2018narre}.
-A common limitation is that these representations are trained for recommendation objectives without explicit constraints on what the text encoder should capture.
+More recent NLP-oriented recommendation work leverages pretrained language models for explanation generation, personalized review generation, and aspect-aware retrieval, as in PETER, ERRA, XRec, and MAPLE \citep{li2021personalized,cheng2023explainable,ma2024xrec,yang2025maple}.
+These studies show that textual evidence can improve personalization and explanation quality, but they typically optimize generation or explanation faithfulness rather than learning a small, reusable item-side representation that can be cleanly fused into multiple sequential backbones.
+A common limitation is that these representations are trained for recommendation or explanation objectives without explicit constraints on what the text encoder should capture.
 As a result, the learned vectors can mix sensory cues with brand identifiers, compatibility statements, and general opinions, which makes the linguistic signal difficult to control and difficult to analyze.

-ASEGR addresses this issue by extracting language into a sensory-only structured schema.
-Each record isolates a sensory facet and an open-vocabulary value, and provides an evidence span that supports the extraction.
+From the NLP side, structured information extraction has increasingly moved toward schema-conditioned text-to-structure generation.
+UIE unifies heterogeneous extraction tasks under a schema-guided generation framework \citep{lu2022unified}, and recent LLM-based IE work studies how to align extractors to schema-constrained outputs and how to perform schema-driven extraction over heterogeneous inputs \citep{qi2024adelie,bai2024schema}.
+ASER is closely related to this trend, but differs in two important ways.
+First, it narrows the target space to a sensory-only schema tailored to recommendation rather than attempting universal extraction.
+Second, each record isolates a fine-grained sensory attribute and an open-vocabulary value, and provides an evidence span that supports the extraction.
 This design makes the injected signal more interpretable and more controllable, and it enables systematic ablations by selectively injecting or removing specific sensory facets rather than relying on an entangled text embedding.